NitinKanduri/NitinKanduri/README.md

 - 👋 Hi, I’m Nitin ( @NitinKanduri )
-- 👀 I’m interested in doing hands-on work by delving more into AI concepts
+- 👀 I’m interested in doing hands-on work by delving more into the world of AI
 - 🌱 I’m currently doing my MS in Data Science
 - 💞️ I’m looking to collaborate to do team projects and to learn any technologies together
-- 📫 you can reach me through mail:- nitinkanduri.nk@gmail.com
+- 📫 you can reach me through mail:- kvenkatnitin@gmail.com
 - 😄 Pronouns: He/His

 <!---